Read our helpful guide

 - However, if your horse is being exercised much less than usual or spending more time at grass, then some changes should be made.
 This is to prevent weight gain, laminitis and tying up.
 You could consider soaking their hay for 6-8 hours, reducing the size of their feeds or removing the more calorie-dense parts of their feeds.

 - The most important factor when altering your horse’s feeding is to make all changes gradually.

 - It is also worth ensuring you have two weeks’ worth of feed (and bedding) ready, in case you need to self-isolate.
 However, it is important not to stockpile unnecessarily.

 As a group of practices, we are committed to delivering exceptional care to you despite these unprecedented times.
 The health and wellbeing of our patients, clients and staff is our number one priority.
 We are taking precautions to reduce the spread of COVID-19 and to protect our clients and dedicated staff.

-Please ensure you call us or read our latest guidelines in case of an emergency.
+Please ensure you call us in case of an emergency.